PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 <!-- Start from here -->

+# PEP8 Bindings For Methods and Functions

+Beginning with release 4.3 of PySimpleGUI, ***all methods and function calls*** have PEP8 equivalents.
+This capability is only available, for the moment, on the PySimpleGUI tkinter port.
+It is being added, as quickly as possible, to all of the ports.

+As long as you know you're sticking with tkinter for the short term, it's safe to use the new bindings.

+## The Non-PEP8 Methods and Functions

+Why the need for these bindings?
+Simply put, the PySimpleGUI SDK has a PEP8 violation in the method and function names.
+PySimpleGUI uses CamelCase names for methods and functions.
+PEP8 suggests using snake_case_variables instead.

+This has not caused any problems and few complaints, but it's important the the interfaces into PySimpleGUI be compliant.
+Perhaps one of the reasons for lack of complaints is that the Qt library also uses SnakeCase for its methods.
+This practice has the effect of labelling a package as being "not Pythonic" and also suggests that ths package was originally used in another language and then ported to Python.
+This is exactly the situation with Qt.
+It was written for C++ and the interfaces continue to use C++ conventions.

+***PySimpleGUI was written in Python, for Python.***  The reason for the name problem was one of ignorance.
+The PEP8 convention wasn't understood by the developers when PySimpleGUI was designed and implemented.

+You can, and will be able to for some time, use both names.
+However, at some point in the future, the CamelCase names will disappear.
+A utility is planned to do the conversion for the developer when the old names are remove from PySimpleGUI.

+The help system will work with both names as will your IDE's docstring viewing.
+However, the result found will show the CamelCase names.
+For example `help(sg.Window.read)` will show the CamelCase name of the method/function.
+This is what will be returned:

+`Read(self, timeout=None, timeout_key='__TIMEOUT__')`

+## The Renaming Convention

+To convert a CamelCase method/function name to snake_case, you simply place an `_` where the Upper Case letter is located.
+If there are none, then only the first letter is changed.

+`Window.FindElement` becomes `Window.find_element`

+## Class Variables

+For the time being, class variables will remain the way they are currently.
+It is unusual, in PySimpleGUI, for class variables to be modified or read by the user code so the impact of leaving them is rarely seen in your code.

 # High Level API Calls  - Popup's

 "High level calls" are those that start with "Popup".
 They are the most basic form of communications with the user.
 They are named after the type of window they create, a pop-up window.
 These windows are meant to be short lived while, either delivering information or collecting it, and then quickly disappearing.